asmala/giddyup-resources/README.md

 (include-bootstrap :responsive? true)
 (include-boostrap-css :responsive? true)

-; You can also specify if you want the files minified (include-bootstrap :minified? true)
+; You can also specify if you want the files minified or pulled from CDNJS (include-bootstrap :minified? true :cdn? true)
 ```